Synetraa1/BarelyWeathery/README.md

-# BarelyWeather App Documentation
+# BarelyWeathery App Documentation

 ## Overview

 BarelyWeather is a simple, user-friendly weather application that provides real-time weather information and forecasts.
-The application is hosted at [barelyweather.com](https://barelyweather.com).
+The application is hosted at [barelyweathery.com](https://barelyweathery.com).

 ## Features